 Using SCMs improved the sustainability of the St. Croix Crossing in several ways.
 First of all, they reduced the amount of portland cement in the concrete.
 In the precast concrete segments for the spans, SCMs replaced 30% of the portland cement.
 The mass concrete in the drilled shafts, piers, and crossbeams had up to 85% SCMs.
 Displacing that much portland cement reduces both the embodied energy and the carbon footprint.

 Operational embodied energy is the non-renewable energy used in maintenance, repair, restoration, refurbishment, or replacement of materials.
-Designing the concrete for durability results in much lower operational energy because there’s less need for maintenance and repair.
+Designing the concrete for durability in a wet, freezing environment results in much lower operational energy because there’s less need for maintenance and repair.

 Environmental factors also influenced the structural design of the bridge.
 The extradose design combining box girders and cable stays permitted a reduction in the number of piers in the St. Croix River.
 It also allowed for relatively short towers.
 Fewer piers made for less disturbance of habitat.
 Fewer piers and shorter towers meant using less concrete, reinforcing steel, and cable to build the structure.